Summary of Research for Fadi Aloul

 F. Aloul, K. Sakallah, and I. Markov

-IEEE Transactions on Computers, 55(5), pp. 541-558, May 2006.
+IEEE Transactions on Computers (TC), 55(5), 549-558, May 2006.

 Using symmetry breaking to speed up local search solvers (i.e. incomplete solvers) in proving unsatisfiability of SAT instances.

-F Aloul, I. Lynce, and S. Prestwich
+F. Aloul, I. Lynce and S. Prestwich

-International Workshop on Symmetry and Constraint Satisfaction Problems (SymCon), Providence, RI, September 2007.
+7th International Workshop on Symmetry and Constraint Satisfaction Problems (SymCon), Providence, RI, September 2007.

 Speeding up SAT search by dynamically detecting and breaking symmetries.
 Constraints are added during the search process.

-1. Dynamic Symmetry-Breaking for Improved Boolean Optimization
+1. Dynamic Symmetry-Breaking for Boolean Satisfiability

 F. Aloul, A. Ramani, I. Markov, and K. Sakallah